joostkremers/ebib/docs/ebib-manual.md

 ## Citations with multiple keys

 Most citation commands in LaTeX can take multiple keys.
-In the index buffer in Ebib, you can mark multiple the entries with `m` and then insert them into a single citation command with `i`.
-The same is possible from within a text buffer: if you use ivy or helm, the standard method that these packages provide for selecting and acting on multiple candidates can be used.
-Emacs’ built-in completion method only allows selecting one candidate, so by default you cannot select multiple entries with it.

-Emacs does offer a simple way of selecting multiple candidates from a candidate list.
-You can activate it in Ebib by setting the option `ebib-citations-insert-multiple`.
-With this option set, `ebib-insert-citation` allows you to select multiple keys: start typing a key, complete it with `TAB`, type `SPC` and start typing the next key, again with the ability to complete it with `TAB`.
+To add more than one key to a citation, you can mark them in Ebib’s index buffer with `m` and then insert them into a text buffer with `i`.
+If you use ivy or helm, the standard method that these packages provide for selecting and acting on multiple candidates can be used if you insert a citation from within your text buffer with `ebib-insert-citation`.
+If you use Emacs’ built-in completion method, you can enable selection of multiple keys by setting the option `ebib-citations-insert-multiple`.
+With this option set, you can select multiple keys when calling `ebib-insert-citation` in the following way: start typing a key, complete it with `TAB`, type `SPC` and start typing the next key, again with the ability to complete it with `TAB`.
 When you have entered all the keys you wish to select, press `RET`.

 This method of multiple selection is somewhat cumbersome and it has the additional disadvantage that it is no longer possible to provide a